adionditsak/DNSBL-checker-python-utility/README.md

 ### Introduction

-This is multithreaded Python version of [blacklist-check-unix-linux-utility](https://github.com/adionditsak/blacklist-check-unix-linux-utility) and should work cross OS.
+This is multithreaded Python version of [blacklist-check-unix-linux-utility](https://github.com/adionditsak/blacklist-check-unix-linux-utility).

 Check DNS blacklists for domains and IP addresses in the shell.